Letters to a friend #2: Internalized homophobia and gay men

 Rick and I were as different as one can imagine.
 He was married with children and grandchildren, while I, myself, was still working to formulate my identity as a gay man.
 He was at the tail end of his career, while I was only starting mine.
 He was possibly a bi-sexual man who decided to dedicate himself whole-heartedly to the woman he loved and his family, leaving behind several untraveled paths of shared romance with men.
 I was out and proud, intending to live my truth to the fullest.

 Nevertheless, we shared one love.
 We both adored our work.
-Working with gay men and same sex couples in my own Los Angeles psychotherapy clinic was my dream come true.
+Working with gay men and same-sex couples in my own Los Angeles psychotherapy clinic was my dream come true.
 Rick was as passionate about his clinical work as myself and we shared our experiences with zest and excitement.
 If my focus was predominantly couples therapy, Rick preferred individual work.
-In the following letter we chat about one of his clients.
+In the following letter, we chat about one of his clients.
 No identified information was shared, but the clinical essence of the case was the basis of the following conversation:

 “Your client sounds very interesting.
-It seems like there are multitude of layers that cover his core desire for love and connection with a man.
+It seems like there are a multitude of layers that cover his core desire for love and connection with a man.
 I am talking about the cultural, stereotypical aspects of it.
-His perception of "gay community" is probably distorted since he only saw the raw and sexual aspect of it, and perhaps feels its inability to satisfy his deeper emotional needs of true connection.
+His perception of the "gay community" is probably distorted since he only saw the raw and sexual aspect of it, and perhaps feels its inability to satisfy his deeper emotional needs for true connection.

 I would not touch the cultural aspect just yet, and start with exploring his fantasy of the relationship he would like to have with a man.
 What is this man like?
-Are there any aspects of looks, body, personality, hobbies, entertainment preferences, values that would be of importance?
+Are there any aspects of looks, body, personality, hobbies, entertainment preferences, or values that would be of importance?
 In addition to what your client wants, I would be listening to what he does not want, and what he omits.

 Then I would explore his vision of the perfect relationship.
 What does he want in a relationship with a man?
 What is important to him?
-I think this will move him from the superficial aspects of "I don't want my partner to be part of the gay scene" to "this is the partner and the relationship that I want."
+I think this will move him from the superficial aspects of "I don't want my partner to be part of the gay scene" to "This is the partner and the relationship that I want."

-We met online, and I invited him to join our Thanksgiving get together.
+We met online, and I invited him to join our Thanksgiving get-together.
 He came, and we clicked almost instantly.
-He stayed the night with me and Greg, and although Matthew was open to enjoy both of us, Greg felt like my connection with him was stronger and he let us play, mostly watching, and then falling asleep.
+He stayed the night with me and Greg, and although Matthew was open to enjoying both of us, Greg felt like my connection with him was stronger and he let us play, mostly watching, and then falling asleep.
 I was happy to have Matthew all for myself.
 Our sexual energies blended in a powerful mix of desire, and we barely slept that night.
 We could not get enough of each other.
 It was intoxicating.

 This was Thursday.
-We met again on Sat – Greg and I were invited for a movie screening to my friend’s house.
-I invited Matthew and couple of my other friends.
+We met again on Sat – Greg and I were invited for a movie screening at my friend’s house.
+I invited Matthew and a couple of my other friends.
 Matt stayed the night with me.
 As exhausted as I was by the dawn, I also felt a profound sense of peace.
 Quiet happiness.
 Two men in my life, as different as can be.
 New territory.
 New Relationship rules.
 What’s next?